tiprankstipranks

 Our financial performance and our reputation could be adversely affected, and we could be subject to legal liability or regulatory enforcement actions, if we or our suppliers are unable to protect against, or effectively respond to, cyberattacks or other cybersecurity incidents.

-We depend on the security of our and our suppliers' information technology systems to support numerous business processes and activities, to service our clients, and to enable consumer transactions and postal services.
-There are numerous cybersecurity risks to these systems, including, but not limited to, individual and group criminal hackers, industrial espionage, denial of service attacks, ransomware and malware attacks, attacks on the software supply chain, and employee errors and/or malfeasance.
-These cyber threats are diverse and constantly evolving, especially given the advances in, and the rise of the use of, artificial intelligence, thereby increasing the difficulty of preventing, detecting, and successfully defending against them.
-Successful cybersecurity breaches could, among other things, disrupt our operations or result in the unauthorized disclosure, theft and misuse of company, client, consumer and employee sensitive and confidential information, all of which could adversely affect our financial performance.
+We depend on the security and integrity of our information technology systems and those of certain third-party service providers and suppliers to support numerous business processes and activities, to service our clients, and to enable consumer transactions and postal services.
+There are numerous cybersecurity risks to these systems, including, but not limited to, individual and group criminal hackers, industrial espionage, denial of service attacks, ransomware and malware attacks, attacks on the software supply chain, and employee errors and/or malfeasance, phishing and other social engineering attacks, credential theft, insider threats and exploitation of vulnerabilities in third-party software and systems.
+These cyber threats are diverse and constantly evolving, especially given the advances in, and the rise of the use of, artificial intelligence, thereby increasing the difficulty of preventing, detecting, and successfully defending against them and may be more difficult to detect and mitigate, including as threat actors use artificial intelligence and other advanced tools to enhance attacks and impersonation tactics.
+Successful cybersecurity breaches could, among other things, disrupt our operations or degrade service delivery or result in the unauthorized disclosure, theft and misuse of company, client, consumer and employee sensitive and confidential information, all of which could adversely affect our financial performance.
 Cybersecurity breaches could result in legal claims or proceedings, financial liability to other parties, governmental investigations, regulatory enforcement actions and penalties, and damage to our brand and reputation.
-Although we maintain insurance coverage relating to cybersecurity incidents, we may incur costs or financial losses that are either not insured against or not fully covered through our insurance.
-Despite the implementation of our cybersecurity processes, our security measures cannot guarantee that a significant cyberattack will not occur.
-The Company and our suppliers have experienced certain cybersecurity incidents in the past (e.g. the previously disclosed ransomware attacks we experienced in 2019 and 2020).
+Although we maintain insurance coverage relating to cybersecurity incidents, we may incur costs or financial losses that are either not insured against or not fully covered through our insurance and such insurance may be subject to exclusions, sub-limits and retentions and may become more expensive or less available on acceptable terms.
+We and certain of our suppliers have experienced cybersecurity incidents in the past, and may experience additional incidents in the future.
+Despite the implementation of our cybersecurity processes, our security measures cannot guarantee that a significant cyberattack will not occur or that we will be able to prevent, detect or respond to all incidents in a timely and effective manner.
 Our goal is to prevent meaningful incursions and minimize the overall impact of those that occur.
 For more information on how the Company handles cybersecurity, see Item 1C.
 Cybersecurity.

 Macro & Political